Terms & Conditions

 The fees, duration, and conditions applicable to the purchase of such Products are described below and in the dedicated sections of the Centre for Contemplative Creative Science.

-Any steps taken from choosing a Product to order submission form part of the purchasing process.
+Any steps are taken from choosing a Product to order submission form part of the purchasing process.

 The purchasing process includes these steps: